Votes: This is an ordinary bill. It requires more yes votes than no votes. This bill will not pass any sooner than the deadline.

 Old value:: The nation reserves the right to nuclear weapons in retaliation to a nuclear, chemical or biological attack.

-Current: The nation reserves the right to use nuclear weapons in warfare for any reason.
+Current: The nation reserves the right to use nuclear weapons on non-civilian areas.

 Proposed: The nation shall never use nuclear weapons in warfare.